DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

             - data encryption
     - ❄️**Session Layer (5)**
         - Responsible for establishing, maintaining, and terminating communication sessions between two computers
+        - The session layer is used primarily to track application dialogue.
+        - The session layer (Layer 5) establishes, coordinates, and terminates communication sessions between applications.
+Examples of session layer protocols are Remote Procedure Call (RPC) and Network File System (NFS).
         - Three communication session phases:
             - connection establishment
                 - 🎈**simplex**: one-way.
 In simplex mode, a one-way communications path is established with a transmitter at one end of the connection and a receiver at the other end. e.g car radio